ansiblejunky/ansible-inventory-template/README_nmap.md

 ## Requirements

 Install nmap on the machine where you run Ansible.
+This might be from Ansible Tower, in which case you need to install it on all nodes.

 Installing on RHEL/CentOS: